colorjs/color-space/README.md

 ## Color-convert differences

-Color-space was initially a fork of [color-convert](https://github.com/harthur/color-convert), but then it separated to standalone module with changes:
+Color-space was initially a fork of [color-convert](https://github.com/harthur/color-convert), but then it was separated to standalone module with changes:

 * No keyword "space": actually, it is not a space, it is a different kind of knowledge.
 Also extra bytes saved.
 * No wrapper code: you have a natural wrapper already — [harthur/color](https://github.com/harthur/color) or faster fork [dfcreative/color](https://github.com/dfcreative/color).